25 interesting facts about Mali

 18. Mali is home to the Festival au Désert, a music festival known as the “African Woodstock”.
 Unfortunately, the festival has not been held since 2012 due to security concerns.

-19. Mali has the world’s fourth-highest fertility rate at 5.9, compared with the global average of 2.4.
+19. Mali has the world’s fourth-highest total fertility rate (TFR), with 5.35 births per woman.
+Data shows the global average is 2.2 in 2021.

 20. Since independence, Mali has suffered from droughts, rebellions, coups and 23 years of military dictatorship.
 Following the 1991 coup, democratic elections were held in 1992 for the first time after General Traore seized power in 1968.